CloudBytes-Academy/CloudBytes.dev/content/articles/0003-replace-python-venv-with-vscode-devcontainers.md

 Summary: VSCode Devcontainers are game changers that makes Python dependency management much easier.
 Keywords: Python, venv, virtual environment, vscode, containers, docker, devcontainers

-I wrote [about why Python virtual environments]({filename}0001-create-a-python-virtual-environment.md) are needed and how to [create them]({filename}0001-create-a-python-virtual-environment.md).
-All Python developers end up using some kind of environment manager similar to `venv` for any meaningful development effort.
+I wrote about [why you need Python virtual environments]({filename}0001-create-a-python-virtual-environment.md) and how to [create them]({filename}0001-create-a-python-virtual-environment.md).
+All Python developers end up using some kind of environment manager like `venv` for any meaningful development effort.

-VSCode, a few years ago, released a concept called **devcontainers** that takes away the pain of managing multiple virtual environments for Python and other languages such as NodeJS, etc.
+VSCode, a few years ago, released a concept called **devcontainers** that takes away the pain of managing many virtual environments for Python and other languages such as NodeJS, etc.

 ## VSCode's venv killer